jesyspa/snakt-design/Design/Error Reporting/generated-errors.md

 2. `PreconditionInCallFalse`: a pre-condition fails when invoking a Viper's method.
 3. `AssertFailed` (the only case is `calls_in_place_leak.kt`): an assertion statement might not hold.

-Every Viper's Verification error has two piece of information along with them: an string identifier and a *reason* (explained below).
+Every Viper's Verification error has two piece of information along with them: a string identifier and a *reason* (explained below).

 Our goal is mapping Viper's errors into Kotlin's ones, providing valuable information to the end-users.